-With the current US presidential primary elections set to drag on for a few months yet, Richard Barrett looks back at the connections between past US presidents and Cumbria.
+Focusing on the cycling trips of Thomas Woodrow Wilson, Richard Barrett looks back at the connections between US presidents and Cumbria.

 The first, George Washington, was a direct descendant of the Strickland family that took its name from Great Strickland on the eastern side of the county.
 Then the 12 year old John Kennedy holidayed with his 7 year old brother Robert at Killington in the late 1930s when their father was US ambassador to Great Britain.
-And then Hilary Rodham, who may perhaps become the next US president, rejected the first proposal of marriage from future husband Bill Clinton in Ennerdale in 1973, during the time he was a Rhodes Scholar at the University of Oxford.
+Hilary Rodham, presidential hopeful in 2016, rejected the first proposal of marriage from future husband Bill Clinton in Ennerdale in 1973, during the time he was a Rhodes Scholar at the University of Oxford.

 But none was more enduring than that of Thomas Woodrow Wilson (1856-1924) who was the 28th President of the United States from 1913 to 1921.
 His mother, Janet, had been born in Carlisle, where her Scots born father, Dr. Rev. Thomas Woodrow, was a congregational minister from 1819 to 1835, when the family left for North America.
 She subsequently married Joseph Ruggles Wilson and the family moved south and identified with the Confederate cause during the American Civil War.
 Wilson is reputed to have been the first person to own and ride a bicycle in North Carolina, and no doubt continued to ride during his time as student, lecturer and eventually professor at various eminent universities before entering politics.